 Freedom from Specificity

-This essay by Alice Mattison is from the catalog that accompanies our benefit exhibition, now on view at the National Arts Club.
+This essay by Alice Mattison is from the catalog that accompanies our benefit exhibition, which remains on view at our online benefit […]

 Read MoreWhat Was Once Familiar: The Vision & Art Project’s Tenth Anniversary Benefit Exhibition, celebrates ten years of raising awareness about the impact of macular degeneration on art and artists.
-The exhibition is on view at the National Arts Club, New York City, from March 20 to April 26, 2024.
-Work is available to view (and purchase) online at our benefit website.
+Work by Lennart Anderson, Robert Birmelin, Serge Hollerbach, Robert Andrew Parker, Philip Perkis, Tim Prentice, Thomas Sgouros, William Thon, and Erika Maria York is available to view (and purchase) online at our benefit website through December 31, 2024.

 Explore this ongoing register of artists with macular degeneration